 When you enter the interface range configuration mode, all command parameters that you enter are attributed to all interfaces within that range until you exit this mode.

 The Interface Range Specification feature makes configuration simpler and quicker because –

 - Same commands can be entered at once for a range of interfaces, rather than being entering separately for each interface.

 - Interface ranges can be saved as macros

-A continuous set of interfaces can been included in range command by using hyphen (-).
+A continuous set of interfaces can be included in range command by using hyphen (-).

-Below are some of example configuration on Router and Switches which can clarify the understanding –
+Below are some of the example configuration on Router and Switches which can clarify the understanding –

 Note – in the above configuration, multiple interfaces (Fa2/1 – 4 and Gi1/1 – 3) of Cisco Router have been assigned speed and duplex settings through a single “Interface Range” command.
 Also, if the interfaces are discontinuous, still they can be mapped in the same command by using a Comma (,).